 Brian Farling, AIA is a principal with Jones Studio Architects.
 A recognized regional leader in micro scale water augmentation projects, Brian is committed to impacting our collective cultural identity through the innovative design of the built environment.
 He was lead designer on many recognized projects including: Mesa Community College Performing Arts Center, the G.S.A.
 Mariposa Land Port of Entry, the University of Arizona’s College of Architecture, Planning and Landscape Architecture, South Mountain Community College Performing Arts Center and is the local architect on the new Beus Center for Law and Society at ASU’s downtown Phoenix campus (in association with Ennead Architects).
 Graduating from the University of Arizona’s College of Architecture, Planning and Landscape Architecture, he is grounded in the region’s most important issues and in 2005 had the privilege of leading the redesign of the school.
-Farling regularly lectures to a wide range of audiences – from grade school to national conventions.
+Farling regularly lectures to a wide range of audiences – from grade school to national conventions – and spoke at the 2015 AIA National Convention and 2016 Greenbuild on water issues in the Southwest.
 He serves as vice-chair on Arizona Forward’s Water Committee and donates his time as an official with USA swimming and the local Mesa Aquatics Swim Club.
 Brian practices architecture as a pragmatic art and brings a respect for the earth and belief that human ingenuity and creativity can shape our world for the better.

 Senior Associate (1998)